Buras in Plaquemines Parish, Louisiana — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Colonial Era • Settlements & Settlers • Waterways & Vessels.
 A significant historical month for this entry is March 1787.

 Location.
 29° 20.858′ N, 89° 27.857′ W. Marker is in Buras, Louisiana, in Plaquemines Parish.
-Marker is on Parish Road 11, on the right when traveling south.
+It is on Parish Road 11, on the right when traveling south.
 Located at the new Plaquemines Parish Fort Jackson Museum.
 Touch for map.
 Marker is at or near this postal address: 38039 LA-23, Buras LA 70041, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 5 other markers are within walking distance of this marker.
-The 1893 Hurricane (within shouting distance of this marker); Fort Jackson (approx. half a mile away); Eads Jetties (approx. 0.8 miles away); Bayou Mardi Gras (approx. 0.8 miles away); a different marker also named Bayou Mardi Gras (approx. 0.8 miles away).
+At least 5 other markers are within walking distance of this marker: The 1893 Hurricane (within shouting distance of this marker); Fort Jackson (approx. half a mile away); Eads Jetties (approx. 0.8 miles away); Bayou Mardi Gras (approx. 0.8 miles away); a different marker also named Bayou Mardi Gras (approx. 0.8 miles away).

 Additional commentary.